Skip to content

 6. Get-ChildItem

 In PowerShell, you'll often need to work with items in containers, such as files, certificates, or registries.
-Get-ChildItem returns all the items in one or more containers.
+Get-ChildItem returns files, folders, or other items from a specified container such as a directory, registry, or certificate store.
 If you only want to return specific items, you can use filtering to narrow down the results.
 You can also return items in subdirectories by using the -Recurse parameter.
 To limit the depth of the subdirectory search, use the -Depth parameter.

 Get-ChildItem <folder_name>